 - Soil, rocks and trees

 Ideally, the lot you buy should be close to the nearest amenities – shops, schools, hospitals, parks, public transport – in a street that makes sense for you and your family.
 It’s no secret that one of the most important things to consider before buying land is the real estate mantra – “Location, Location, Location”.
 This slogan is still just as relevant today as when it was first coined in the mid-20th Century.

-As a rule of thumb, you ought to be careful when considering land near to vegetation forests, waterways, and fault lines.
+As a rule of thumb, you should to be careful when considering land near to forests, waterways, and fault lines.

 2. Size, Shape and Aspect

-Firstly, you should consider the size of your lot relative to your personal circumstance.
+First, you should consider the size of your lot relative to your personal circumstance.
 For instance, a family will need a larger lot in order to add extra bedrooms and so on, whereas a single owner or a couple may need less space.
-Your home design is, therefore, vital to the size of your chosen block.
+Your home design is, therefore, vital to the size of your chosen lot.